jidongxiao/CSCI1200-DataStructures/lectures/10_linked_lists/README.md

 p -> next = q; // make p's successor be this new node
 ```

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/lists/insert/index.html) to see how this code snippet works.

 - Note: This code will not work if you want to insert x in a new node at the front of the linked list.
 Why not?

 ## 10.13 Removing a Node from a Singly-Linked List